 IMPORTANT: Enable the Hostname Reconcile settings to ensure that the agent registration and reconciliation works in VDI environment.

-For more information, see "Reconciling the Devices" on page 68.
+For more information, see "Reconciling the Devices" on page 75.

-If VDI Solution is VMware 6.0 version, perform the following to create Master Image for linked clone desktop pool:
+Perform the following steps to create Master Image for linked clone desktop pool: